llcDK/Udacity-Deployment-Project/README.md

 ## Jenkins Server Requirement

-* Need to install 'git'
+* Need to install 'git'.
-* Need to install 'make' command
+* Need to install 'make' command.
-* Need to install python3, pip3, python3-venv
+* Need to install python3, pip3, python3-venv.
+* Need to install Docker, login with your own credentials, and modify the upload_docker.sh file coorespondingly.